dumptyd/slack-sidebar-toggler/README.md

 # Slack Sidebar Toggler

-A userscript to add the ability to toggle the main sidebar on Slack Web using keyboard shortcut.
+A userscript to add the ability to toggle the main sidebar on Slack Web using a keyboard shortcut.

 ## Installation